rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 ### Program Indicators

-Program indicators are used to automate the aggregation of individual-level case data for analysis or perform calculations such as time-between indicators.
-Examples include the number of suspected cases investigated within 48 hours.
+Program indicators are used to automate the aggregation of individual-level case data for analysis or perform calculations such as time-between variables across different stages of data collection.
+Examples include:
+- Number of suspected cases aggregated by clinical diagnosis (e.g. # of suspected meningitis cases)
+- Number of confirmed cases aggregated by disease and type of case confirmation (# confirmed measles cases, confirmed by lab vs epi-link)
+- Number of suspected cases investigated within 48 hours: based on time-between date of case notification and date of case investigation

 A complete list of program indicators is included in the metadata reference file for the package, accessed at [dhis2.org/who-package-downloads](https://dhis2.org/who-package-downloads)

 ### Indicators
 Indicators have been configured that combine one or more program indicators or use other data sources such as population for the denominator.
+All indicators associated with the VPD case-based tracker program are included in the **indicator group** 'VPD Case Surveillance', allowing analytics users to easily select from the list of VPD indicators in the DHIS2 data visualization apps.

-Examples include:
+Examples of indicators from the case-based program include:

 *% cases with cerebrospinal fluid (CSF) collected*
 - Numerator: program indicator aggregating the number of suspected meningitis cases whose CSF sample was collected